takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 6rlou1x03dgf        recursing_visvesvaraya   replicated          1/1                 dockersamples/visualizer:latest   *:8080->8080/tcp
 ```

 This is the overview of all the services in our Swarm cluster.
-We are running four replicas of our node application and one instance of visualizer.
+We are running four replicas of our Node application and one instance of visualizer.

 Let's look at the tasks in the `nodeapp_web` service.